 Most plans will have copayments or coinsurance.
 Medicare ensures that copayments are no more than 25 percent of the full cost of a prescription, and plans are required to pay no less than 75 percent.

-- You live in a long-term care nursing facility and are enrolled in both Medicare and Medicaid.
+Live in a long-term care nursing facility and are enrolled in both Medicare and Medicaid.

-- Your Part D plan waives the copayment for certain drugs.
+Plan waives the copayment for certain medications.